Why the Fat Loss Diet is the Best Way to Lose Weight

 If you’re used to counting calories and obsessing over every bite of food, the ease of the Fat Loss Diet will amaze you.
 The focus of the Fat Loss Diet is different than the typical weight loss diet.
 Here’s a side-by-side comparison.

-You must regulate your calories to lose Your body regulates calories for you once you fix the
+- Your body regulates calories for you once you fix the broken system.

 We will explain all of these points shortly.
 But for now, just know that the biggest benefit to the Fat Loss Diet is it burns fat.
 When you go on the typical weight loss diet, you lose more weight in muscle than you do in fat.
 This not only slows your metabolism, making weight loss even more difficult, but it is also unhealthy.